Key Takeaways

 Sharing the road with large trucks like semi-trucks or 18-wheelers requires heightened caution due to their size, blind spots, and maneuverability challenges.
 When driving next to large trucks, keep these safety tips in mind:

 • Keep your distance: Large trucks require much more distance to stop, nearly 63 feet more than passenger vehicles do, when both are traveling at 55 mph.
+Keeping a safe following distance is critical since trucks require a longer braking distance to stop safely.
+If a truck suddenly brakes, drivers following too closely could be at risk.
 Stay at least four to five car lengths behind them.
 If they need to brake suddenly, this will give you enough time and space to react.

 • Be aware of blind spots: Trucks have larger blind spots than cars.
 If you can’t see the truck driver’s reflection in their side mirrors, they can’t see you.
 Don’t drive in a blind spot; slow down or move ahead to stay visible.